mennamamdouh/Analysis-of-Video-Games/Project Documentation/Data Analysis Phase.md

 #### 6. Years video game players loved ####

-&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;This is similar as the point number 4 but with users' scores not the critics.
+&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;This is similar as task number 4 but with users' scores not the critics.

 ```
 SELECT COUNT(DISTINCT G.game) AS num_games, G.year AS ReleaseYear, ROUND(AVG(R.user_score), 2) AS avg_user_score